Richard Preston, 1st Earl of Desmond: Later life and death

-On 19 July 1619 Lord Dingwall was created the 1st Earl of Desmond in the third creation of that title.
-In its first creation, the Earldom of Desmond had been held by the Hiberno-Norman FitzGerald dynasty.
-After the failure of the Second Desmond Rebellion against Queen Elizabeth I of England, the Geraldine earldom was forfeited to the Crown in 1582 and all its heirs attainted.
-The title was created for the second time for James Fitzgerald – a pathetic creature of the Crown who died penniless and without issue.
-After Richard Preston's death, the third creation became extinct in its turn.
-A fourth creation of the title passed to the family of the Earls of Denbigh.
+On 19 July 1619 Lord Dingwall was created Earl of Desmond.
+The Earldom of Desmond had originally been held by the Hiberno-Norman FitzGerald dynasty who were stripped of the title after the failure of the Second Desmond Rebellion against Queen Elizabeth I of England.
+After Richard Preston's death, the title again became extinct but, under the terms of letter patent issued by James I in 1622, it was immediately re-created for George Feilding (son of the Earl of Denbigh) who was intended to marry Preston's daughter.

 Alfred Webb tells us of this creation of the earldom of Desmond that:

 Thomas Butler, 10th Earl of Ormond, in right of his mother, Joan FitzGerald, daughter of the 11th Earl of Desmond, claimed the Earldom after the death and attainder of all the heirs male.
 When his daughter was married to James I.'s Scotch favourite, Sir Richard Preston, the title was conferred on him.
 When the only child of the latter, a daughter, was about to be married to the son of the Earl of Denbigh, the title was passed to the intended bridegroom.
 The marriage never took place; yet the title was retained [by] the Earls of Denbigh.

 On 26 May 1623, King James I made the young James Butler, the future Duke of Ormond, a ward of Lord Desmond, and placed James at Lambeth, London, under the care of George Abbot, archbishop of Canterbury to be brought up as a Protestant.

 His wife, Elizabeth Butler died on 10 October 1628 in Wales.
 On 28 October 1628 Lord Desmond was drowned on a passage between Dublin and Holyhead.